threepointone/react-loadscript/README.md

 react-script
 ---

-`npm install react react-loadscript --save'
+`npm install react react-loadscript --save`

 script-loading as a component